jacobhilton/ocaml_toy_neural_networks/README.md

 # ocaml_toy_neural_networks

-An OCaml implementation of automatic differentiation, some basic linear algebra, Newton's method, gradient descent and neural networks.
+An OCaml implementation of neural networks from scratch.

-Trains a neural network to output an arbitrary boolean function as a demonstration.
+This includes implementations of:

+- automatic differentiation
+- basic linear algebra
+- Newton's method
+- gradient descent

+As a demonstration, the program accepts as input an arbitrary boolean function, and trains a neural network to recognise that function.
+It uses every possible set of inputs to construct a training set, and reports the training-set accuracy of the trained network.

 Sample output:

 ~~~~
 $ _build/default/main.exe '(And (Or (Var 0) (Var 1)) (Var 2))'
 Data:
 Input: (0 0 0).
 Answer: (0).
 Input: (0 0 1).
 Answer: (0).